 Pronunciation of 'Epiglottis'

-The word 'epiglottis' refers to a flap of cartilage located behind the tongue and in front of the larynx, which helps prevent food and drink from entering the windpipe during swallowing.
+The word 'epiglottis' refers to a flap of cartilage located at the root of the tongue, which is essential for preventing food and liquid from entering the windpipe during swallowing.

 Word Origin

-The term 'epiglottis' originates from the Greek word 'epiglōttis,' which is derived from 'epi-' meaning 'upon' and 'glōtta' meaning 'tongue.'
+The term 'epiglottis' originates from the Greek word 'epiglōttis,' which combines 'epi-' meaning 'upon' and 'glōtta' meaning 'tongue.'

 Pronunciation Details